 In New York and the county, it is illegal to refuse to rent or sell housing or make a loan based on above mentioned statuses of discrimination.
 This program if a form of legal advice.
 It will determine if the law was broken, attempt to resolve your complaint and / or prepare your complaint for referral to the appropriate federal, state or local housing discrimination agency.

-Social workers are available from the Niagara Community Action Program. the main centers are as follows.
+A few sites are in the region.
+Financial aid, job programs, counseling, and more is available.
+Social workers are available from the Niagara Community Action Program.
+The main centers are as follows.

 - Niagara Falls, Address: 564 – 19th Street.
 Call this office at (716) 282-4375.